aerdos/notes/README.md

 # notes
-A collection of my Jupyter Notebooks I've written, mostly just as notes for myself.
+A collection of my Jupyter Notebooks I've written, mostly for myself.
+The goal was to be practical and concicse, these are in no way theoretically comprehensive.

 [**FIR Filter**](https://github.com/aerdos/notes/blob/master/FIR%20Filter.ipynb)
 A practical description of the FIR Filter with design and implementation examples.